munroe1786/museum-reviewer/spec.md

     Confirm

-    You have a large number of small Git commits
+   X  You have a large number of small Git commits

+          I will have 42 commits at the end of the project.
+They could be smaller and I will work on that.

-    Your commit messages are meaningful
+   X  Your commit messages are meaningful

+          The messages I added described the changes.

-    You made the changes in a commit that relate to the commit message You don't include changes in a commit that aren't related to the commit message
+   X  You made the changes in a commit that relate to the commit message

+          The commit messages were about the changes in that commit.

+   X  You don't include changes in a commit that aren't related to the commit message

+          The commit messages described only the changes in that commit.